ligato/docs/docs/tutorials/04_kv-store.md

 Tutorial code: [KV Data Store][code-link]

-In this tutorial, you will learn how use an external key-value (KV) data store, read and write to the KV data store, and how to watch for changes.
-Before running through this tutorial, you should complete the [Hello World tutorial](01_hello-world.md) and the [Plugin dependencies tutorial](02_plugin-deps.md)
+In this tutorial, you will learn how use an external key-value (KV) data store.
+Before running through this tutorial, you should complete the [Hello World tutorial](01_hello-world.md) and the [Plugin Dependencies tutorial](02_plugin-deps.md).
+You will also need to install the [gogo protobuf generator](https://github.com/gogo/protobuf) on your local machine.

-You will be using [etcd][1] as the KV data store in this tutorial.
+[etcd][1] is used as the KV data store in this tutorial.
 Note that Ligato supports other [KV data stores](../user-guide/concepts.md#key-value-data-store).

 ---

-The common interface for all KV data store implementations is [`KvProtoPlugin`][7].
+The common interface for all KV data store implementations is [`KvProtoPlugin`][7]:

 ```go
 type KvProtoPlugin interface {